tonethar/IGME-330-Master/notes/firebase-2.md

 ## I. Overview

-- Here we will look at posting high scores to Firebase
+- Here we will see how to posting high scores to Firebase

 ## II.
 Start code

-- This code will
+- The code below will create the interface for this "clicking" game
+- Be sure to add your firebase setup code in #1 and #2 below
+- Test the app, you should see something like the screenshot below.
+The "Click Me!" button will work, and you should see the firebase object logged to the console

 **firebase-high-score.html**